amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 - **Issues** - Issues are problems or challenges that arise throughout the problem lifecycle (although particularly during Design and Implementation).
 The objective of managing issues within RAID is to track and address these issues in a timely manner to prevent them from escalating and impacting progress.
 By actively managing issues, the team can minimize disruptions and keep the delivery on track towards its objectives.
 - **Dependencies** - Dependencies are relationships between tasks or deliverables that dictate their sequence or interdependence.
 The objective of managing dependencies within RAID is to identify and track these relationships to ensure that tasks are executed in the correct order and dependencies are managed effectively.
 By understanding and managing dependencies, the team can optimize workflow and minimize delays.

+## RAID Logs

+A RAID log is a document or tool used to capture, track and manage any identified RAID items.
+Typically RAID logs are used to proactively identify, assess, and manage risks, assumptions, issues, and dependencies throughout the problem lifecycle.

+By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to challenges, minimise disruptions, and ultimately improve effectiveness.

 ## RAID Planning Events

 RAID Planning is an event during which the delivery team produces and/or updates a structured RAID log.

-Together the delivery team will review existing and identify new RAID items, considering and documenting:
+Together the delivery team will review existing and identify any new RAID items, considering and documenting:

 - the perceived impact,
 - the perceived likelihood,
 - workarounds or mitigation plans

-## RAID Logs

-A RAID log is a document or tool used to capture, track and manage any identified RAID items.
-Typically RAID logs are used to proactively identify, assess, and manage risks, assumptions, issues, and dependencies throughout the problem lifecycle.

-By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to challenges, minimise disruptions, and ultimately improve effectiveness.

 ## Responsibilities